 In this session we will explore some of the ways that biblical scholars have used to open up the Old Testament and shed new light on this amazing spiritual resource.
-We will be particularly concentrating on the Source Criticism (otherwise known as The Documentary Hypothesis) which will help with our exploration of the Pentateuch.
+We will be particularly concentrating on Source Criticism (otherwise known as The Documentary Hypothesis) which will help with our exploration of the Pentateuch.
 Please note that the word 'criticism' when used in this way does not mean something negative.
 It is more about thinking deeply about something and using our God-given intellect to analyse and reflect thoughtfully on things.
-Read Genesis Chapters 10-11 then watch lecture 5 or read chapter 5 of the book.

 The Authorship of the Pentateuch

 For a long time, in fact right up to the 17th Century, it was thought that Moses was the author of the Pentateuch (the first 5 books of the Hebrew Bible/Old Testament).
 Although a few scholars still hold to this view, most now believe that these books were a combination of the writings of a number of different authors.
 As this is the most widely held understanding it is the one we will concentrate on for the purposes of this course.
 Some Christians find this concept concerning but, as we saw in the video 'Who Wrote the Bible', it is no different to the accounts in the four gospels being woven together rather than split up.
 This could easily have been how we received the gospels and they might have been simply called “The Gospel of Jesus Christ 1, 2, 3 & 4”.
 The first book might have begun, for example, with John chapter 1 and then moved on to the genealogy from Matthew 1 and the birth narratives from Luke etc. In the Pentateuch we see a similar thing happening with several different authors' hands at work, some who may have been writing long after the events they describe, possibly during or even after the exile.
 This makes little difference to the truths the texts are telling us but it can help to shed some light on the emphases placed on different parts of the message at different points, and it can also explain some of the differences of style, grammar and occasionally, contradictions.
-As we go through the next few weeks we will keep these ideas in mind and you will begin to see the different 'hands' at work as you read through the texts.
-The names given to these 'hands' are Jahwist (J), Elohist (E), Deuteronomist (D) and Priestly (P) and each has its own particular style - downlaod the powerpoint presentation in the Resources box below for a summary of these.
+As we go through the next few weeks we will keep these ideas in mind and you will begin to see how the different 'hands' might be at work as you read through the texts.
+The names given to these 'hands' are Jahwist (J), Elohist (E), Deuteronomist (D) and Priestly (P) and each has its own particular style - downlaod the pdf file 'Ways into the OT' to read more about this.